Articles in Press

 Trial Registration Number: The study was registered in the Iranian Registry of Clinical Trials on 18 September 2023 (IRCT20160131026279N6).

 Background and Aim: To understand the difficulties of elderly in natural listening situations, the present study assessed the ability of participants to extract phonetic information and semantic information in noise.
-The main objective is to evaluate the relationship between age and performance in Semantic Information Processing (SIP) and Phonetic Information Processing (PIP) tasks.
+The main objective was to evaluate the relationship between age and performance in Semantic Information Processing (SIP) and Phonetic Information Processing (PIP) tasks.

 Methods: Fifty-three normal hearing participants aged 40 to 65 years were categorized into five age groups.
-Participants underwent information processing assessments using standardized semantic and phonetic questions from Kannada stories under signal-to-noise ratios (SNR) i.e., quiet, 0 dB SNR, and -4 dB SNR conditions.
+Participants underwent information processing assessments using standardized semantic and phonetic questions from Kannada stories under Signal-to-Noise Ratios (SNR) i.e., quiet, 0 dB SNR, and –4 dB SNR conditions.

 Results: Younger participants outperformed older participants in both SIP and PIP tasks.
 Performance was optimal in quiet conditions, followed by 0 dB and –4 dB SNR.
 Except at –4 dB, PIP scores exceeded SIP scores.
 A significant differences was observed between the groups 1–4 and group 5 at 0 dB SNR in PIP condition only.
 A moderate negative correlations indicated that performance in both SIP and PIP declined with age, with linear regression revealing reductions of 0.216 and 0.210 each year in SIP and PIP respectively.